FSipiano/newbieDictionary/README.md

 ### Directory -
 Another word for folder.
 _”Navigate to the correct directory”_ = go to the right folder.

+### Documentation -
+The produced content from a technical writer.
+Documentation provides a reference, tutorial, or explanation for a specific product, service, or action.
+Its intended audience can include developers, administrators, and users.

 ### DOM -
 Stands for Document Object Model.
 Always in capitals like that.
 A place in the browser to see a page’s HTML, CSS, and JavaScript all working together like a happy little family.
 You can type in it and add stuff.
 Useful when making a website and you want something to look a particular way.